hash-anu/AnuDB/README.md

 AnuDB is a lightweight, embedded document database designed for C++ applications, offering efficient storage of JSON documents through MessagePack serialization.
 It provides a serverless, schema-less solution for applications requiring flexible data management with robust query capabilities.

 As part of this repository, we have included a **stress test** that ingests **100,000 documents across 8 concurrent threads**.
-We encourage you to run this stress test on your platform and evaluate the ingestion performance.
+We encourage you to run this stress test on your platform and evaluate the ingestion/read/query performance.
 Your feedback on execution time and system behavior would be invaluable in further optimizing AnuDB’s performance.

 In addition to that, you can adjust memory/CPU usage of AnuDB based on RocksDB options mentioned in [StorageEngine.cpp](https://github.com/hash-anu/AnuDB/blob/master/src/storage_engine/StorageEngine.cpp)  and [StorageEngine.h](https://github.com/hash-anu/AnuDB/blob/master/src/storage_engine/StorageEngine.h).
 Based on these configurations, you can get your desired performance results tailored to your specific platform requirements.